Top 35 Android Interview Questions and Answers

 Q #22) What is ActivityCreator?

-Answer: ActivityCreator is a batch file and shell script which was used to create a new Android project.
+Answer: ActivityCreator is a batch file and shell script that was used to create a new Android project.
 It is now replaced by the “Create New Project” in Android SDK.

 Q #23) What is Orientation?

 Answer: Orientation is the key feature in Smartphones nowadays.
-It has the ability to rotate the screen between Horizontal or Vertical mode.
+It can rotate the screen between Horizontal or Vertical modes.

 Android supports two types of screen Orientations as mentioned below: